 Drug use is reportedly rampant at Burning Man.
 Depending on the situation, burners may find themselves charged with one or more of the following narcotics offenses:

-- Nevada crime of possession for personal use (the least serious crime)
+- possession for personal use (the least serious crime)

-- Nevada crime of selling drugs (this often occurs after a police officer witnesses a hand-to-hand sale)
+- selling drugs (this often occurs after a police officer witnesses a hand-to-hand sale)

-- Nevada crime of trafficking drugs (the most serious crime, which comprises possessing, making, or selling large quantities of drugs)
+- trafficking drugs (the most serious crime, which comprises possessing, making, or selling large quantities of drugs)

 Example: A group of ten friends goes to Burning Man, and they divvy up packing.
 John agrees to be in charge of bringing marijuana to share with everybody.
 At Burning Man, an undercover police officer notices that John has a gallon bag in his trailer full of marijuana.
 Assuming that the only reason anyone would have that much pot is to sell it, the officer then arrests John for possessing marijuana for the purpose of sale even though John genuinely had zero intention of selling the pot.

 If John’s defense attorney in the above example could convince the prosecutor that John was not a drug dealer and was only a recreational user, his charge could be reduced to straight possession.

 Penalties for Nevada drug crimes depend on the following factors:

 - the amount of drugs involved, and